Updated for Warlords of Draenor, patch 6.3

 Play what you like, the racial differences aren’t that great.
-If you really have to be efficient, though, Orcs might be the best overall Warlock race (in PvP) and Orcs the best Horde race.
+If you really have to be efficient, though, Humans might be the best overall Warlock race (in PvP) and Orcs the best Horde race.

 - Alliance: Gnome for the mana pool and escape; or Human for the rep gains and the escape.

-- Horde: Orc for the pet and personal damage increases, troll for “Berserking” and extra damage to beasts.
+- Horde: Orc for the pet and personal damage increases, troll for “Berserking.”

 - Pandarens cannot be Warlocks.

 All the Warlock specs are fine for leveling, but we’ll work with these two:

 - Demonology – Teaming with your Demons